Bloodielie/uWebSockets.py/README.md

 #### In a nutshell

-`µWebSockets.py` is a secure & standards compliant Http & WebSockets server with router & pubsub support.
+`µWebSockets.py` is a secure & standards compliant Http & WebSockets server with router & pubsub support built in.
 It is significantly faster than both `Japronto` & `Bjoern` and has been available to JavaScript developers since 2016.
 It is written entirely in C++ and integrates seamlessly with any `asyncio` project by plugging the elegant Python interpreter with its own `Selector` implementation.
 It currently runs on Linux & macOS.

 ```python
 import uws